We are no longer accepting applications at this time

-Though all positions have been filled for the 2021 field season, please feel free to read about our projects below.
-Many of these will continue for several more years, so check back next year for the opportunity to work with us in 2022!
-These positions are typically for full-time seasonal field assistant positions to begin around June 1, 2021, or earlier, and continue for 10 to 16 weeks (depending on the position).
+Full-time seasonal field assistant positions begin around June 1, 2022 and continue for 10 to 16 weeks (depending on the position).
 Our lab studies the links between insects, landscapes, and their conservation in support of healthy ecosystems and human well being.
-Specific projects are listed on the following page, though assistants may work across multiple projects.
-All positions are based in Madison with frequent travel around southern and central Wisconsin.
+Specific projects are listed below, though assistants may work across multiple projects.
+All positions are based in Madison, WI with frequent travel around southern and central Wisconsin.
 No experience necessary, just enthusiasm for insect conservation, ecology, and/or sustainable agriculture.

 - Start date/duration: Full-time seasonal position for ~10-12 weeks between May and August

 Position: Non-student field technician (multiple available)

 - Pay rate: $16+ / hour

 - Start date/duration: Full-time seasonal position for ~10-16 weeks between May and August